donerfolk/airscreen/README.md

 ---

-AirScreen turns a Windows PC into an AirPlay receiver.
-Your iPhone lists it under **Control Center → Screen Mirroring**, just like an Apple TV.
-Video and audio play in a resizable window or full screen.
+AirScreen turns a Windows PC into a wireless AirPlay receiver.
+Your iPhone lists it under **Control Center → Screen Mirroring**, just like an Apple TV, without needing one.
+Video and audio play in a resizable window or full screen, with no app to install on the iPhone.

 ## Features